sedervizreniu/exotic/contrib/debian/README.md

 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your galilelqt binary to `/usr/bin` and the `../../share/pixmaps/galilel128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your exoticqt binary to `/usr/bin` and the `../../share/pixmaps/exotic128.png` to `/usr/share/pixmaps`

 exotic-qt.protocol (KDE)